-Updated on Nov.
-7 with details on ticket prices: Real-life go-karts are fun, but there's nothing quite like throwing banana peels and racing against Donkey Kong like you can in Mario Kart on various Nintendo platforms.
+Updated on Jan.
+18 with a link to purchase tickets.
+Real-life go-karts are fun, but there's nothing quite like throwing banana peels and racing against Donkey Kong like you can in Mario Kart on various Nintendo platforms.

 Fortunately, some heroes out there have made efforts to recreate the Mario Kart experience in real life, and you should be able to do it for yourself in Dallas in 2019 during the Mushroom Rally.